A scalable and real-time neural decoder for topological quantum codes: Methods

 While AQ1 used a combination of pretraining on synthetic noise and fine-tuning on experimental data (simulated for larger code distances), since the focus here is on scaling to surface code sizes well beyond current hardware, we conduct the scaling experiments using SI1000 and train in a single phase without the need for fine-tuning.
 For the Willow data, we follow the same protocol as used in the Willow paper of training five models for each code distance on SI1000, fine-tuning on samples taken from a Detector Error Model (DEM) fitted to experimental data, followed by a final fine-tuning using the limited experimental samples while holding out a test set of experimental samples (as well as an evaluation set to monitor fine-tuning progress).

 We train our models on examples from a range of code-distances.
 A fully-trained model is able to decode examples from any of the distances seen in training.
 For ease of training, we follow a code distance curriculum, where we change the distribution of samples over time, initially focusing on the smaller code distances and finishing by focusing on larger code distances.
 While this allows us to more quickly achieve high accuracy for larger code distances, and avoids separate training for each code distance, maintaining performance across all code distances does involve sacrificing a small amount of accuracy.
 We train two models for each code --- one only up to distance 11 and the other for higher distances.
-To achieve the best performance for the colour code at distance 23, we conduct final training only on distance 23 examples, resulting in a network specialized for just that code distance.
-To extract the absolute best performance, it would be possible to carry out such fine-tuning for each code distance, but here we just focus on the highest code distance where the focused training makes the greatest difference.
+To achieve the best performance at distances 23 and 27, we conduct final training only on examples for a single distance, resulting in a network specialized for just that code distance.
+To extract the absolute best performance, it would be possible to carry out such fine-tuning for each code distance, but here we just focus on the highest code distances where the focused training makes the greatest difference.

 We note that for the surface code at distance 23, we achieve an LER of around $7.3 \times 10^{-11}$, but only see $3\times10^9$ training examples or $3.6 \times 10^{11}$ cycles, so we expect to see very few incorrect examples in the latter half of training, but the cross-entropy objective leads to beneficial gradients from the correctly classified examples.